 One kitchen item you definitely want to invest in when making these caramels is a good candy thermometer.
-If you’re trying to use a standard meat thermometer you’ll have problems.
+If you’re trying to use a standard meat thermometer, you’ll have problems.
 With a good thermometer and a little patience, these candies are a cinch to make and will turn out 100 times better than what you could buy at the store.

 - 2 cups white sugar

-1 cup packed brown sugar
+- 1 cup packed brown sugar

-1 cup corn syrup
+- 1 cup corn syrup

 - 1 cup evaporated milk

 - 1 pint heavy whipping cream

 - 1 cup butter

 - 1 ¼ teaspoons vanilla extract

 - Monitor the heat of the mixture with a candy thermometer while stirring.
-When the thermometer reaches 250 degrees F (120 degrees C) remove the pot from the heat.
+When the thermometer reaches 250 degrees F. Remove the pot from the heat.

 - Stir in vanilla.
 Transfer the mixture to the prepared pan and let the mixture cool completely.
 When cooled, cut the caramel into small squares and wrap them in wax paper for storage.